• Home

 BBC Radio 4, Shortcuts – 20th of September 2022

 At first, Fagradsfjall was spying out lava and there was a rumble from deep within the earth.
-Then, my father suddenly passed away.
+I listened to it from my covid-isolated flat in the Czech Republic.
+Then, my father suddenly passed away, 1.000 kilometers North.

 Lockdown in stereo